Eugenio Scalfari: Career

-A law graduate with an interest in journalism and politics, Scalfari worked for the influential postwar magazines Il Mondo and L'Europeo.
-In 1955, he was among the founders of the Radical Party.
+After his law graduation, Scalfari resumed his journalistic career in 1950 and worked for the influential post-war news magazines Il Mondo led by Mario Pannunzio and L'Europeo of Arrigo Benedetti.
+In 1955, as part of the Amici del Mondo group, he was among the founders of the Radical Party, of which he served as the national vice-secretary from 1958 to 1963.

-In October 1955, jointly with Arrigo Benedetti, he co-founded one of Italy's foremost newsmagazines L'Espresso with capital from the progressive industrialist Adriano Olivetti, manufacturer of Olivetti typewriters.
-The experienced Benedetti, who had directed the newsmagazine L'Europeo (1945–54), was the first editor-in-chief until 1963, when he handed over to Scalfari.
+In October 1955, jointly with Benedetti, Scalfari co-founded one of Italy's foremost news magazines L'Espresso with capital from the progressive industrialist Adriano Olivetti, manufacturer of Olivetti typewriters.
+The experienced Benedetti, who had directed L'Europeo (1945–1954), was the first editor-in-chief until 1963, when he handed over to Scalfari, who served as the administrative director and collaborator for the economy of L'Espresso until 1962.
+As an expert in financial mechanisms, Scalfari became the first Italian director manager.
+From 1963 to 1968, he was the editor of L'Espresso, of which he was also its vice-chairman.
+From 1970 to 1975, he was also managing director of the L'Espresso publishing company.
+In January 2016, he recalled that his journalistic career began with his dismissal by Banca Nazionale del Lavoro after his publication of an article.